United Airlines Explorer Card Basics For May 2020

 - Earn up to 1,000 PQPs in a calendar year through the credit card

 - The PQPs can be applied up to Premier Platinum status (though not to Premier 1K status)

 Ultimately this won’t get you that far towards status, but is better than nothing.
 As a reminder, here are United’s elite requirements as of 2020:

 The United Explorer Card offers a primary collision damage waiver benefit.
 Just decline the rental company’s collision insurance and charge the entire rental cost to your card.

-Coverage is primary when renting for business purposes and provides reimbursement up to the actual cash value of the vehicle for theft and collision damage for most cars in the US and abroad.
+Coverage is primary and provides reimbursement up to the actual cash value of the vehicle for theft and collision damage for most rental cars in the U.S. and abroad.

 This is a great card for car rental coverage

 The United Explorer Card offers a variety of protection benefits when traveling, assuming you pay for purchases with your card.
 These features include the following:

 - Trip Cancellation & Trip Interruption Insurance — be reimbursed up to $1,500 per person and $6,000 per trip when your trip is canceled or cut short due to sickness, severe weather, etc.